JasonKessler/scattertext/README.md

 to have high enough bigram counts for proper penalization.
 This function relies the Dirichlet distribution's parameter alpha, a vector, which is uniformly set to 0.01.

-Here is the Scattertext to produce such a visualization.
+Here is the code  to produce such a visualization.

 ```pydocstring
 >>> from scattertext word_similarity_explorer